 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations will be made in accordance with the applicable law to enable individuals with disabilities to perform the essential functions.

-- Preparation and filing of Family Division Master Disposition Information Sheets on all cases scheduled to be heard before the Family Division Master.
+- Prepare and file Disposition Information Sheets on all child support and uncontested divorce hearings scheduled before the Special Master.

-- Maintenance and filing of each Master’s notes in personal filing system.
+- Maintain and file Special Master’s notes in office filing system.

-- Distribute appropriate copies of orders to Assignment Office, Evaluators, and Mediators with face sheets attached.
+- Distribute appropriate copies of orders to Assignment Office, Clerk’s Office, court appointed mediators, litigants and their counsel.